 REFORGER is short for the Return of Forces to Germany.
 Before 1987 it was most commonly known as a large FTX conducted annually by US and NATO forces in West Germany.
 The premise of the exercise was practicing the movement of a substantial number of US troops from North America to Western Europe.
 Once there, they would marry up to pre-positioned equipment at POMCUS sites in West Germany, Belgium, and the Netherlands.
 From there, the forces would deploy into the field and begin simulated combat operations.

 The order to initiate REFORGER did not come as a surprise to the commanders and most soldiers in the affected divisions.
 US Army officers, NCOs and enlisted men alike had all been keeping closer tabs on the news from the time Romanov captured power in Moscow.
-The steady decline of relations between the US and Soviet Union, coupled with the sudden clashes between their forces at sea, convinced more than one division commander that it would be only a matter of time before his troops were on aircraft bound for Europe.
+The steady decline of relations between the US and Soviet Union, coupled with the sudden clashes between their forces at sea, convinced more than one division commander that it was only a matter of time before his troops were on aircraft bound for Europe.

-At Fort Riley, Kansas, Major General Leonard Wishart III, commander of the 1st Infantry Division received a call from the Chairman of the Joint Chiefs of Staff, Admiral William Crowe minutes before the president’s address.
+At Fort Riley, Kansas, Major General Leonard Wishart III, commander of the 1st Infantry Division, received a call from the Chairman of the Joint Chiefs of Staff, Admiral William Crowe minutes before the president’s address.
 Crowe informed him that REFORGER was being activated and that he should consider the phone call to be a warning order.
 Once the call was over, Wishart contacted his brigade commanders to alert them.
 In minutes, the cycle was underway and Riley became a hotbed of activity as the word was passed down the line.
 Similar scenes were taking place at army bases across the country.